Prescriptive and prohibitive rules of hygiene. Social norms

-Question: Give examples of various social norms.
-1.hygiene rules by direction?? orders, prohibitions. hygiene rules according to the degree of duty norms - rules, norms-expectations.
-2.rules traffic according to the direction of the prescription, prohibition. rules of the road according to the degree of obligation norms-rules, norms-expectations.
-3.rules of conduct public transport according to the direction of the prescription, prohibition. rules of conduct in public transport according to the degree of obligation norms-rules, norms-expectations.
-4. rules of etiquette according to the direction of the prescription, prohibition. rules of etiquette according to the degree of obligation norms-rules, norms-expectations.
-5. rules of conduct at school according to the direction of prescriptions, prohibitions, rules of conduct at school according to the degree of obligation norms-rules, norms-expectations
+Question: Give examples of different social norms.
+1. hygiene rules according to the focus?? regulations, prohibitions. hygiene rules according to degree of responsibility norms and rules, norms-expectations.
+2.rules traffic according to the direction of the prescription, prohibition. traffic rules according to the degree of obligation norms-rules, norms-expectations.
+3.rules of conduct in public transport according to the direction of the prescription, prohibition. rules of conduct in public transport according to the degree of obligation; norms - rules; norms - expectations.
+4.rules of etiquette regarding the direction of prescriptions and prohibitions. rules of etiquette according to the degree of obligation norms-rules, norms-expectations.
+5. rules of behavior in school according to the direction of prescriptions, prohibitions, rules of behavior in school according to the degree of obligation norms-rules, norms-expectations

-Give examples of various social norms.
-1.hygiene rules by direction?? orders, prohibitions. hygiene rules according to the degree of duty norms-rules, norms-expectations.
-2. rules of the road according to the direction of the prescription, prohibition. rules of the road according to the degree of obligation norms-rules, norms-expectations.
-3. rules of conduct in public transport in the direction of prescriptions, prohibitions. rules of conduct in public transport according to the degree of obligation norms-rules, norms-expectations.
-4. rules of etiquette according to the direction of the prescription, prohibition. rules of etiquette according to the degree of obligation norms-rules, norms-expectations.
-5. rules of conduct at school according to the direction of prescriptions, prohibitions, rules of conduct at school according to the degree of obligation norms-rules, norms-expectations
+Give examples of different social norms.
+1. hygiene rules according to the focus?? regulations, prohibitions. hygiene rules according to the degree of responsibility norms-rules, norms-expectations.
+2. traffic rules according to the direction of instructions, prohibitions. traffic rules according to the degree of obligation norms-rules, norms-expectations.
+3.rules of behavior in public transport in terms of instructions and prohibitions. rules of conduct in public transport according to the degree of obligation; norms - rules; norms - expectations.
+4.rules of etiquette regarding the direction of prescriptions and prohibitions. rules of etiquette according to the degree of obligation norms-rules, norms-expectations.
+5. rules of behavior in school according to the direction of prescriptions, prohibitions, rules of behavior in school according to the degree of obligation norms-rules, norms-expectations

 Answer:

-Customs - giving gifts on a birthday Traditions - putting up a Christmas tree on New Year's Eve Legal norms - the requirement to pay taxes to the state Moral norms - "do not lie", "do not commit adultery", "do not collect wealth on earth" Political norms - the president of the Russian Federation is directly elected by the people voting Religious norms - a faithful Muslim is obliged to pray 5 times a day Aesthetic norms - the famous "Leonardo da Vinci circle" (the proportions of the correct human body)
+Customs - giving gifts on a birthday Traditions - putting up a Christmas tree for the New Year Legal norms - the requirement to pay taxes to the state Moral norms - “don’t lie”, “don’t commit adultery”, “don’t accumulate wealth for yourself on earth” Political norms - the President of the Russian Federation is directly elected by the people voting Religious norms - a devout Muslim is obliged to perform namaz 5 times a day Aesthetic norms - the famous “Leonardo da Vinci circle” (proportions of the correct human body)

 Similar questions

-• The tourist traveled by bus one point one third of the hour by train 4 point four fifths of the hour In total, the tourist traveled 456 km by these modes of transport, while on the bus he traveled 3 16 of this path which he traveled by train at what speed The tourist traveled by bus from which by train
+• The tourist traveled by bus one point one third of an hour by train 4 point four fifths of an hour In total, the tourist traveled 456 km by these modes of transport, while by bus he traveled 3 16 of this distance which he traveled by train at what speed did the tourist travel by bus from which by train

-social norms.
-By direction: (prescriptive, prohibitive) Establish what behavior is desirable or obligatory, what behavior is unacceptable. road signs.
-According to the degree of compulsion: (norms-rules, norms-expectations) Establish what behavior is mandatory for a given group of people.
-Establish what behavior is acceptable, although not desirable, when meeting with a senior in rank, the military salutes. being late for a meeting.
-Form: (formal, informal) Clearly documented in writing.
-Customs and habits are secured by law or regulation. etiquette.
+Social norms.
+By direction: (prescriptive, prohibitive) Establish what behavior is desirable or mandatory, what behavior is unacceptable. road signs.
+By degree of obligatory: (norms-rules, norms-expectations) They establish what behavior is obligatory for a given group of people.
+They establish what behavior is acceptable, although undesirable, when meeting with a senior in rank, the military salutes. being late for a meeting.
+By form: (formal, informal) Clearly recorded in writing.
+Law or regulation is provided by customs and habit. etiquette.

-Picture 10 from the presentation "Rules of conduct in society" to psychology lessons on the topic "Rules of conduct"
+Picture 10 from the presentation “Rules of behavior in society” for psychology lessons on the topic “Rules of Conduct”

 Dimensions: 960 x 720 pixels, format: jpg.
-To download a picture for a psychology lesson for free, right-click on the image and click "Save Image As...".
-To show pictures in the lesson, you can also download the presentation "Rules of behavior in society.ppt" for free with all the pictures in a zip archive.
-Archive size - 3001 KB.
+To download a free picture for a psychology lesson, right-click on the image and click “Save image as...”.
+To display pictures in class, you can also download for free the presentation “Rules of Conduct in Society.ppt” in its entirety with all the pictures in a zip archive.
+The archive size is 3001 KB.

 Download presentation

-"Rules of conduct in society" - A variety of rules.
+“Rules of behavior in society” - Variety of rules.
 Learning to communicate on the Internet.
-Social science lesson in 7th grade.
-Russian proverb: "Sow a habit, reap a character."
-Form: (formal, informal) Clearly documented in writing.
-Rules are rules that govern people's behavior.
-A man lived in the world.
-Customs and habits are secured by law or regulation. etiquette.
+Social studies lesson in 7th grade.
+Russian proverb: “When you sow a habit, you reap a character.”
+By form: (formal, informal) Clearly recorded in writing.
+Rules are norms that govern people's behavior.
+There lived a man.
+Law or regulation is provided by customs and habit. etiquette.

-"Tolerance at school" - Tolerance at different languages peace.
-What needs to be done to make the school a “Space of Tolerance”?
+“Tolerance at school” - Tolerance at different languages peace.
+What needs to be done for the school to become a “Space of Tolerance”?
 Is love related to tolerance?
-Modern man of culture.
+Modern cultured person.
 Forgiveness.
 Why did the young man refuse to help?
-Homework commands.
-Tolerance -.
-There are two roads in front of you - choose ...
-November 16th.
+Homework commands Tolerance -.
+There are two roads in front of you - choose...
+November 16.

-"Deviant behavior" - The work was done by A. Novikov.
-Uchitel Suslin Dmitry Yurievich www.dmsuslin.narod.ru.
+“Deviant behavior” - The work was carried out by A. Novikov.
+Teacher Dmitry Yurievich Suslin www.dmsuslin.narod.ru.
 Social norms and deviant behavior.
-In this case, one speaks of deviant behavior of the subject.
+In this case, they talk about the subject’s deviant behavior.
 Types of social norms.
-According to their content, sanctions can be positive (encouraging) and negative (punishing).
+In terms of their content, sanctions can be positive (incentive) and negative (punitive).

-"Culture of behavior" - Kostya learned all the lessons and was going to go play football.
+“Culture of behavior” - Kostya learned all his lessons and got ready to go play football.
 Culture of behavior.
 Cultural and hygienic skills and habits.
-An effective technique for activating mental activity, in awareness moral standards.
+An effective technique for activating mental activity in awareness moral standards.
 Actions and judgments.
 What do you think Kostya did?
 Polite calm tone.
 In carrying out work assignments.

-"Rules of conduct" - Rules of conduct.
-Educational subjects: subjects of the humanitarian cycle, psychology.
+“Rules of Conduct” - Rules of Conduct.
+Academic subjects: humanities subjects, psychology.
 Participants: students of grades 9-11, subject teachers, psychologist, class teachers.
-Methodological presentation of the creative project.
-Topics for independent research by students: PROBLEM QUESTIONS: Are interpersonal relationships and rules of conduct related?
+Methodological presentation of a creative project.
+Topics for students' independent research: PROBLEM QUESTIONS: Are interpersonal relationships and rules of behavior related?

-"Norms of behavior in society" - The structure of the rule of law: Public danger.
+“Norms of behavior in society” - Structure of the rule of law: Public danger.
 Rousseau D. Sakharov Solzhenitsyn.
 Answer: Article 52 of the Constitution of the Russian Federation.
-Norms -requirements Obligations of citizens, state bodies.
+Standards - requirements Responsibilities of citizens, government agencies.
 Moral standards.
 List social norms: Hypothesis Under what conditions?
 Rules of law.
 Law and Morality: Authoritarian Ethics: Hitler Stalin F. Castro Mao Zedong.

-Development of a social science lesson in grade 7 on the topic "What does it mean to live by the rules."
-The development contains a lesson outline, a student worksheet, an application
+Development of a social studies lesson in 7th grade on the topic “What does it mean to live by the rules.”
+The development contains a lesson summary, a student worksheet, and an application

 Topic: What does it mean to live by the rules

-Target: formation of an idea of the diversity of social norms that determine the relationship between people in society.
+Target: forming an idea of the diversity of social norms that determine relationships between people in society.

 Planned results:

-Subject: learn to call different kinds rules, give examples of individual and group habits, explain why society has adopted various rules of etiquette
+Subject: will learn to name different kinds rules, give examples of individual and group habits, explain why various rules of etiquette are adopted in society

 Metasubject:

-Cognitive: identify the features and characteristics of objects, give examples as evidence of the proposed provisions.
+Cognitive: identify features and attributes of objects, give examples as evidence of the proposed provisions.

-Communicative: interact in the course of group work, conduct a dialogue, participate in discussions, take a different opinion and position, allow the existence of different points of view.
+Communicative: interact during group work, conduct a dialogue, participate in a discussion, accept a different opinion and position, allow the existence of different points of view.

-Regulatory: predict the results of the level of assimilation of the studied material, accept and save the learning task.
+Regulatory: predict the results of the level of mastery of the studied material, accept and save the learning task.

-Personal: keep motivated to learning activities showing interest in new learning material, express a positive attitude to the process of cognition, adequately understand the reasons for the success / failure of educational activities.
+Personal: remain motivated to educational activities show interest in new things educational material, express a positive attitude towards the learning process, adequately understand the reasons for the success/failure of educational activities.

 Plan: